Executive Summary

 After Referral

 At the time of discharge of the patient from their care, the receiving veterinarian should ensure that all relevant medical information and instructions for patient care are clearly communicated to the referring veterinarian.
 In most cases the referring veterinarian will then resume responsibility as the attending clinician for the patient.
 That individual is responsible for agreed-upon follow-up care as described in discharge instructions.
-The receiving veterinarians should be informed of the results of follow-up evaluation and care.
-It is the responsibility of the owner to comply with all discharge instructions to the best of their ability and to communicate in a timely way with veterinarians if they are unable to comply with the instructions and to meet all financial obligations incurred with all involved parties.
+Discharge instructions should be sent to the referring veterinarian at time of discharge.
+The receiving veterinarian(s) should be informed of the results of follow-up evaluation and care and any complications or changes to patient status.
+It is the responsibility of the owner to comply with all discharge instructions to the best of their ability, to communicate in a timely way with veterinarians if they have concerns about the patient or are unable to comply with the instructions, and to meet all financial obligations incurred with all involved parties.
+The owner is also responsible for providing information regarding the referral visit to their insurance adjuster or requesting that the veterinarians provide this information per the terms of their policy.

 Conclusions